Frequently asked questions

 What sports do you do at the prep school?

-Over the course of the school year pupils will cover a full programme of team sports and individual sports, have swimming lessons (life saving for competent swimmers) and have access to after school sports clubs.
-We have a large hard play area at the prep and use of the cricket club pitches over the summer months.
-Other activities will take place at the Bloomfield Centre in Narberth including tennis and badminton.
-Musical movement and dance will be incorporated in the curriculum.
+Over the course of the school year pupils cover a full programme of team sports and individual sports, have swimming lessons (life saving for competent swimmers) and have access to after school sports clubs.
+We have our own facilities while some activities take place at the Bloomfield Centre in Narberth including tennis and badminton.
+Musical movement and dance are incorporated in the curriculum.

 What is ASC?